WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 }
 ```

+We can also illustrate the difference between the working details before
+and after adopting the copy-on-write behavior:

-TODO: An illustration that compares the behaviors before and after applying copy-on-write.
+TODO: An illustration that compares the working details before and after adopting the copy-on-write behavior.

-By adopting this technique for several heavily used structs in a real app
-produced by ByteDance, I improved user interaction, increasing the fps
+In real-world testing, I improved the user experience of an app produced
+by ByteDance by adopting this technique, increasing the FPS of a
-from 48 to 56 and reducing memory usage by 600MB during debugging.
+particular scene from 48 to 56 and reducing the debug-time overall memory
+usage by 600MB.

 TODO: Before-after comparison for the optimization of the app I mentioned